-Ted Small is an attorney and shareholder with the firm of Skelton Taintor & Abbott in Auburn, Maine, concentrating his practice in:
+Ted Small is a shareholder, and General Counsel with the firm of Skelton Taintor & Abbott in Lewiston, Maine, concentrating his practice in:

 - Complex Commercial and Business Litigation and Arbitration